 prevention and rehabilitation

 Schools, community healthcare and economic empowerment programmes also play a significant part in helping women to thrive and reducing their risk of being exploited, while also helping to restore dignity to those who are being helped out of such exploitation.

-Our Indian colleagues have designed a programme in consultation with women who have or are experiencing such exploitation.
-They provide advice and support, assist the most vulnerable in accessing benefits, rights and legal help, along with raising awareness in villages and at festivals.
+Our Indian colleagues have designed a programme in consultation with women who have or are experiencing exploitation.
+They provide advice, counselling, rights awareness initiatives and access to legal support and government benefits.

 caring for the vulnerable

-Our children’s refuge shelter provides care and protection to the most vulnerable along with access to education, healthcare and counselling.
+Our various refuge shelters provide care and protection to the most vulnerable along with access to education, skills training, healthcare and counselling.
 As an alternative we also offer care in local communities to help young women and girls gain skills and find employment in safe environments.

 a place of safety

-Our Pratigya Children’s Refuge Shelter is a haven for at-risk girls from poor and marginalised communities who need particular care in a safe environment.
+Our Pratigya Women and Children’s Refuge Shelter is a haven for women and girls from poor and marginalised communities who need particular care in a safe environment.

-Awareness, education, empowerment and confidence-building among marginalised women in 200 villages.
+Awareness, education, empowerment and confidence-building among poor and marginalised women in 250 villages.

-Giving opportunities, livelihoods and dignity to at-risk women through business set-up grants and vocational training.
+Giving opportunities, livelihoods and dignity to women through business set-up grants and vocational training.

-Our Community Health Workers work tirelessly to help and support at-risk women and the local community.
+Our Community Health Workers work tirelessly to help and support women and their local community.